-A more concrete explanation of the batch algorithm is given by the following Equation:
+A more concrete explanation of the batch algorithm is given by the following equation:

-$$\mathbf{w}{i} = \frac{\sum{j} n{j} \cdot h{ji} \cdot \tilde{x}{j}}{\sum{i} n{i} \cdot h{ji}}$$ (10)

-where n_j is the number of input items mapped into node j and the index j runs over the nodes in the neighborhood of node i.
+$$\mathbf{w}{i} = \frac{\sum{j} n{j} \cdot h{ji} \cdot \tilde{x}{j}}{\sum{j} n{j} \cdot h{ji}} \tag{10}$$ where n_j is the number of input items mapped into node j and the index j runs over the nodes in the neighborhood of node i.
 The basic idea is that for every node j in the grid, the average \tilde{x}j of all those input items x(t) is formed that have node j (i.e., vector \mathbf{w}j) as the closest node.
-The above Equation is used for updating the node weight vectors and this is repeated for a few times, always using the same batch of input data items to determine the updated \tilde{x}j .
+The above equation is used for updating the node weight vectors and this is repeated for a few times, always using the same batch of input data items to determine the updated \tilde{x}j .

 The batch SOM offers several advantages over the conventional on-line SOM method.
 Since the weight updates are not recursive, there is no dependence upon the order in which the input records are presented.
-In addition to facilitating the development of data-partitioned parallel methods, this also eliminates concerns [Mulier and Cherkassky, 1994] that input records encountered later in the training sequence may overly influence the final results.
-The learning rate parameter $\alpha(t)$ does not appear in the batch SOM algorithm, thus eliminating a potential source of poor convergence [Ceccarelli et al., 1993] if this parameter is not properly specified.
+In addition to facilitating the development of data-partitioned parallel methods, this also eliminates concerns [34] that input records encountered later in the training sequence may overly influence the final results.
+The learning rate parameter $\alpha(t)$ does not appear in the batch SOM algorithm, thus eliminating a potential source of poor convergence [9] if this parameter is not properly specified.

-The mathematical theory of the SOM is very complicated and only the one-dimensional case has been analyzed completely [Fort, 2006], since the SOM belongs to the 'ill posed' problems in mathematics.
-The SOM can also be looked at as a 'nonlinear projection' of the probability density function of high-dimensional input data onto the two-dimensional display.
+The mathematical theory of SOM is very complicated and only the onedimensional case has been analyzed completely [16], since SOM belongs to the "ill posed" problems in mathematics.
+The SOM can also be looked at as a "nonlinear projection" of the probability density function of high-dimensional input data onto the two-dimensional display.

 Usually, the input is mapped onto a 1- or 2-dimensional map.
 Mapping onto higher dimensions is possible as well, but complicates the visualization.
 The neurons connected to adjacent neurons by a neighborhood relationship define the structure of the map.
-The two most common 2-dimensional grids are the hexagonal grid and the rectangular grid and are shown in Figure 2.
+The two most common 2-dimensional grids are the hexagonal grid and the rectangular grid and are shown in Fig. 2.